octo-technology/tezos-academy/src/Chapters/ChapterMaps/course.md

 ## Instanciation

-To create an non-empty map, do as follows :
+To create an non-empty map :

 ```
 const user_balances : balances =